 - On the checkout page of participating merchants, Honey users can click the button on the top right that will scan for coupon codes for the item and apply it before payment is made.

 Like Honey, Capital One Shopping also adds a button in the top right to indicate if it’s found and has coupon codes available for the item from the merchant.
-The button may also indicate if there is a reward available (like 2.5% cashback when shopping at Macy’s).
+The button may also indicate if there is a reward available (like 2.5% cashback when shopping at a particular retailer).

 Capital One Shopping also offers a second button on participating merchants' sites which shows if the item being looked at can be found cheaper elsewhere.
 All a shopper needs to do is click on the button to see a list of deals complete with shipping costs and time estimates.
 A third button available only on Amazon allows the shopper to add an item to a watch list and be alerted of any drop in price.